CrimeScore Live Nationwide

 6. Data retention

-Account data is retained for the lifetime of the account plus 90 days after deletion to allow recovery.
+Account-linked Google Ads attribution is retained while the account remains active and is removed when account deletion completes.
+Limited Google Ads conversion rows expire after 120 days and are also removed during account deletion when associated with that account.
 Billing records are retained for 7 years to satisfy tax-record obligations.
 Operational logs are retained for up to 30 days.
 Aggregated, non-identifying analytics may be retained indefinitely for model and product improvement.

 7. Your rights